 Jet Reports and Jet Hub support Basic User Authentication.
-This enables those organizations who are *not* use Active Directory or Azure Active Directory to continue to add users through the use of a simple username and password method and allow those users to access the Jet Service Tier
+This enables those organizations who are *not* using Active Directory or Azure Active Directory to continue to add users through the use of a simple username and password method and allow those users to access the Jet Service Tier

 This video provides a walkthrough of how to create and use a Basic User account to connect to the Jet Service Tier